William McGonagall: Career

 Throughout his life McGonagall campaigned against excessive drinking, appearing in pubs and bars to give edifying poems and speeches, which proved popular.
 He met with the ire of the publicans, on one occasion being pelted with peas for reciting a poem about the evils of "strong drink".

+McGonagall's performances quickly gained a reputation of leading to raucous audience reception, frequently being interrupted and drowned out during his recitations, food being pelted at him, and on some occasions, being forcefully carried out of the venue and paraded on the attendees' shoulders in the streets.
+Despite this, in an April 1880 interview, McGonagall seemed convinced of his own prowess, declaring to the reporter that he was "more versatile than Shakespeare" and that the only other man that could match McGonagall was Edmund Kean.
+Three months later, McGonagall sustained injuries to his head and left arm when the crowd, either accidentally or purposefully, dropped him onto the street while carrying him on their shoulders following a performance: he reportedly attributed his survival to his "good thick felt hat, [his] long and thick Bohemian locks, and above all, the 'genius of poetry.'"

 In 1883 he celebrated the official opening of University College, Dundee with the poem "The Inauguration of University College Dundee" which opens with the stanza:

-McGonagall constantly struggled with money and earned money by selling his poems in the streets, or reciting them in halls, theatres and public houses.
+McGonagall constantly struggled financially and earned money by selling his poems in the streets, or reciting them in halls, theatres and public houses.
 When he was in periods of financial insecurity, his friends supported him with donations.
 In 1880, he sailed to London to seek his fortune, and in 1887 to New York.
 In both instances, he returned unsuccessful.

-He found lucrative work performing his poetry at a local circus.
-He read his poems while the crowd was permitted to pelt him with eggs, flour, herrings, potatoes and stale bread.
-For this, he received fifteen shillings a night.
-McGonagall seemed happy with this arrangement, but the events became so raucous that the city magistrates were forced to put a ban on them.
-McGonagall was outraged and wrote a poem in response entitled "Lines in Protest to the Dundee Magistrates":